Israel extradites woman wanted for sex crimes to Australia - WTMJ

 Associated Press

-Malka Leifer, a former teacher accused of sexually abusing several former students at a Jewish school in Melbourne, had been fighting extradition from Israel since 2014.
-Leifer maintains her innocence and the protracted court case and repeated delays over her extradition drew criticism from Australian officials as well as the country’s Jewish leaders.

-Israeli media photographed Leifer boarding a plane at Ben Gurion Airport early Monday, her ankles and wrists shackled.
+Malka Leifer, who is wanted on 74 charges of child sex abuse in Australia, was placed on a flight early in the day, just hours before Israel was to close its international airport to nearly all air traffic due to a raging coronavirus outbreak.
+Israeli media photographed Leifer boarding a plane at Ben Gurion Airport, her ankles and wrists shackled.
 Her lawyer, Nick Kaufman, confirmed the extradition.

+Leifer, a former teacher accused of sexually abusing several former students at a Jewish school in Melbourne, had been fighting extradition since 2014.
+Leifer maintains her innocence and the protracted court case and repeated delays over her extradition had drawn criticism from Australian officials as well as the country’s Jewish leaders.

-The Hebrew-language news site Ynet reported that she boarded a flight to Frankfurt, where she would transfer to another flight bound for Australia.
+The Hebrew-language news site Ynet reported that Leifer boarded a flight to Frankfurt, where she was to transfer to another flight bound for Australia.

-Her departure was timed so that she left the country before Israel’s shutdown of the airport at midnight due to the country’s coronavirus outbreak.

-In December, the Supreme Court rejected a final appeal against her extradition, and Israel’s justice minister signed the order to send her to Australia.
+Three sisters — Dassi Erlich, Nicole Meyer and Elly Sapper — have accused Leifer of abusing them while they were students at a Melbourne ultra-Orthodox school.
+There are said to be other victims.
+The Associated Press does not usually identify alleged victims of sexual abuse, but the sisters have spoken publicly about their allegations against Leifer.

+“This is an incredible day for justice!” said Manny Waks, head of Voice against Child Sex Abuse, an organization representing Leifer’s victims.
+“We can now truly look forward to Leifer facing justice in Australia on the 74 charges she is facing,” he said.

 Avi Nissenkorn, Israel’s former justice minister who had signed the extradition order, wrote on Twitter: “I promised that I would not hinder the extradition order, and that’s what I have done.
 Malka Leifer’s victims will finally earn an act of justice.”